odoochain/chain_docker_odoo/README.md

 Given the number of variables (see defaults/main.yml), it would be preferable to create a host_vars file listing all the variables needed for you Odoo server, rather than giving your variables through the playbook directly.

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
-      roles:
-         - { role: docker_odoo }
-      vars:
-         - { odoo_version: 14 }

 License
 -------